BMW VIN Lookup | Find Car History and Specs by VIN

 How to read a BMW VIN?

 Just like any VIN, each digit has a specific meaning.
-This is a chart to help you identify what does each digit mean in a BMW VIN number.
+This is a chart to help you identify what each digit means in a BMW VIN number.
 With some patience and basic knowledge, you can decode the VIN by yourself.

-But if you’d prefer more detailed info behind the BMW VIN, you can try a professional VIN decoder to do the work for you.
+But if you’d prefer more detailed info about the BMW VIN, you can try a professional VIN decoder to do the work for you.

 Method 1: Find detailed vehicle history with a VIN decoder

-If you want to skip the hassle of searching through online pages, the easiest and most efficient solution is to use a professional VIN decoder.
-With access to enormous public record databases, it’s capable of giving you more than basic specifications and recall records-like accident & salvage, theft and title records.
-Here are the top 3 VIN decoders that we trust.
+If you want to skip the hassle of searching through numerous online pages, you may use a professional VIN decoder.
+They have access to many public record sources and can give you more than basic specs and recall records – like accident & salvage, theft, and title records.
+Here are the top 3 VIN decoders that we like.

 1. BeenVerified (Recommended)

 BeenVerified is a powerful VIN lookup tool that dives deep into a car’s past.
-It’s your best choice if you want to get a comprehensive look into the vehicle history.
-Just enter a VIN, then the search engine will dig into its database and generate a report containing accident & salvage records, possible previous owners, recalls, warranty details, and more.
+With access to a large number of public data sources, it can give you a comprehensive look into the vehicle’s history.
+BeenVerified is powered by an NMVTIS-approved data provider and can retrieve details like accident & salvage records, ownership history, recalls, warranty records, and more.

 - Enter the VIN and click SEARCH.